-KIP will focus on two major performance categories: (1) design, fabrication, installation, and launch of the materials listed in the Project Plan; and (2) associated health and learning outcomes.
+KIP will focus on two major performance categories: (1) design, fabrication, installation, and launch of the materials listed in the Project Plan; and (2) associated learning and health outcomes.

-KIP will track the following performance measures related to project deliverables: 1: Install 5 new TRACK Trails by year-end 2024
+KIP will track the following performance measures related to project deliverables:

-- 2: Improve 8 existing TRACK Trails by year-end 2024 - 3: Launch 10 site-specific e-Adventures by year-end 2024 - 4: Install 10 STEM-based Community Trails by year-end 2023 - 5: Distribute lesson plans and curriculum guide materials by year-end 2023 - 6: Enhance KIP website functionality throughout the project, 2022-2024.
+- 1: Install 5 new TRACK Trails by year-end 2024 - 2: Improve 8 existing TRACK Trails by year-end 2023 - 3: Launch 10 site-specific e-Adventures by year-end 2024 - 4: Install 10 STEM-based Community Trails by year-end 2023 - 5: Distribute lesson plans and curriculum guide materials by year-end 2023 - 6: Enhance KIP website functionality throughout the project, 2022-2024.

-KIP will track the following impact measures related to health and learning outcomes for Buncombe residents:
+KIP will track the following impact measures related to learning and health outcomes for Buncombe residents:

-- 1: Facilitate 30,000 KIP-related adventures by Buncombe County residents each year. - 2: Improve residents' health and wellness through outdoor exploration, resulting in 12,500 hours spent outdoors, 25,000 miles hiked, and 4 million calories burned each year. - 3: Track the percentages associated with the following statistics: - a: First-time hikers (goal: 20%) - b: First-time visitors to a TRACK Trail (50%) - c: Intentional visitors to a TRACK Trail (50%) - d: Repeat participants (40%) - e: Repeat participants that visit more than one Buncombe County TRACK Trail (75%) - 4: Demonstrate educational attainment and scientific principle acquisition associated with the use of TRACK Trails, STEM-based Community Trails, and e-Adventures.
+1: Facilitate 30,000 KIP-related adventures by Buncombe County residents each year.

+- 2: Demonstrate educational attainment and scientific principle acquisition associated with the use of TRACK Trails, STEM-based Community Trails, and e-Adventures (surveys). - 3: Improve residents' health and wellness through outdoor exploration, resulting in 12,500 hours spent outdoors, 25,000 miles hiked, and 4 million calories burned each year. - 4: Track the percentages associated with the following statistics: - a: First-time visitors to a TRACK Trail (goal: 50%) - b: Intentional visitors to a TRACK Trail (50%) - c: Repeat participants (40%) - d: Repeat participants that visit more than one Buncombe County TRACK Trail (75%)

 These anticipated impacts are based on 10+ years of data shared by Trail TRACKers (KIP participants) and their families.
-Also of note: A pre-/post-TRACK Trail installation study in Wilmington, N.C., found that after a TRACK Trail was installed, visitation rates among all people, children, and minorities increased 70%, 76%, 135%, respectively.
-While results may vary from park to park, this study demonstrates how a TRACK Trail can make a trail more interesting, more welcoming, more popular, and more impactful.
+Also of note: A pre-/post-TRACK Trail installation study in Wilmington, N.C., found that after a TRACK Trail was installed, visitation rates among all people, children, and minorities increased 70%, 76%, and 135%, respectively.
+While results may vary from park to park, this study clearly demonstrated how a TRACK Trail can make a trail more interesting, more welcoming, more popular, and more impactful.